WELCOME TO BARBARAH’S BLOG!

 Close your eyes and breathe out three times.
 See, feel, sense and know how it is to hear from Jesus “Let her keep the ointment for the day of my burial.”
 Breathe out one time and open your eyes.

-Click below to hear the Imagery Mary Anoints Jesus Feet At Bethany, Ex 2
+Click below to hear the Imagery Exercise Mary Anoints Jesus Feet At Bethany, Ex 2

-Click below to hear The Messiah Enters Jerusalem, which is presented as a visualization.
+Click below to hear The Messiah Enters Jerusalem, which is presented as an Imagery Exercise.
 Close your eyes, sit quietly and listen to the narrative on the audio below.
 Contemplate what it means for you.
 You’ll hear a beep after a short time to remind you to open your eyes.

 Narrative: Jesus Foretells His Death And Glorification (John 12:20-36)